scraggo/bookmarks-markdown-utils/README.md

 Purpose:

 - Given links in OneTab format (the "Import/Export" option), the text will be converted to markdown.
-- More documentation is inside the scripts. (<- Need to fix.)
 - Follow program instructions for copying text to clipboard.
+- More documentation is inside the scripts. (<- to fix.)

 ```bash
 # from project root: